Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Realistic constraints

 \section{Realistic constraints}

-Both the Laguerre and `standard' reconstructions require one to specify certain parameters.
-E.g., Laguerre reconstruction depends on an assumed smoothing scale $\Sigma$ and, if one wants to account for mode-coupling, a bias factor $b_{10}$.
+Both the Laguerre and `standard' density field reconstructions depend on input parameters.
+E.g., $\xi_{\rm Lag}$ depends on an assumed smoothing scale $\Sigma$ and, if one wants to account for mode-coupling, a bias factor $b_{10}$.
 (Accounting crudely for scale-dependent bias would require one additional parameter, $b_{01}$.)
 Likewise, `standard' reconstruction assumes a fiducial cosmology and bias prescription.
-The previous section (Table~\ref{tab:rLPs} and~Fig.~\ref{fig:std}) showed that the reconstruction works well if the fiducial choice is good: for Laguerre, this means we used the correct $\Sigma$ and $b_{10}$ and simply set $b_{01}=0$.
+The previous section (Table~\ref{tab:rLPs} and~Fig.~\ref{fig:std}) showed that both work well if the fiducial choice is good: for $\xi_{\rm Lag}$, this means we used the correct $\Sigma$ and $b_{10}$ and simply set $b_{01}=0$.

 In real datasets, the appropriate $\Sigma$ and $b_{10}$ to use are not known perfectly.
 Accounting for this will almost certainly increase the error bars in Table~\ref{tab:rLPs}, and may even bias the $r_{\rm LP}$ values, for both the Laguerre and `standard' reconstructions.
 This raises the question of how to incorporate such systematic uncertainties on the reconstruction in a principled way.
-In the Laguerre context, this is straightforward: we first study the dependence on $\Sigma$, and then on both $\Sigma$ and $b_{10}$.
+In the Laguerre context, this is straightforward: We first study the dependence on $\Sigma$, and then on both $\Sigma$ and $b_{10}$.